chrismattmann/etllib/README.md

 This is the ETL lib package.
 It provides an API to munge and prepare JSON, TSV and other data using Apache Tika and JSON parsing/loading for ETL via Apache OODT (or other libs) into Apache Solr.
-It also provides three command-line tools:
+It also provides the following command-line tools:

 ```
 repackage